 Check yourself: Ask yourself if taking a day off will help your long-term goal.
 If an extra day or two of rest can stave off an injury or illness, then the answer is, yes it will.
 Don’t be short-sighted.

-Running Mistake #4: Not running easy.
+Running Mistake #4: Running too fast.